m9p909/personal-log/README.md

 I don't think I need to worry too much about this.
 A monolith makes the most sense and if there are significant issues I can break it up.
 The app as it is shouldn't need microservices or event driven stuff.

+## Frameworks

+- Backend Spring
+- Frontend React Native
+- The build should produce 4 builds eventually.
+1 for the Web, 1 for backend, 1 for android.
+IOS will need to wait until I have an ios device.